varigence/docs/bimlflex/implementation-guides/ssis-on-prem-sql-server.md

 If you are not in a CI/CD environment, or perhaps only testing, it can be quicker to manually deploy the artifacts.
 This is done by using the [Generate Scripts] function inside BimlStudio.
 Once generated you can then deploy these to a target server of your choice.

 > [!WARNING]
 > These scripts are `DROP AND CREATE` by default.
 This means they are destructive.
 If manually deploying tables please ensure you are in a database where it is safe to do so.
-If you wish to preserve data, please refer to [Deploying Artifacts with SSDT](#Deploying-Artifacts-with-SSDT).

 1. Open up your BimlFlex BimlStudio Project.